Chad Booc

 Chad Errol Ramirez Booc (April 17, 1994 — February 24, 2022) was a Filipino volunteer Lumad teacher.
 He was known as an activist vocal on-ground and in social media.

-According to the AFP he was one of those killed in a supposed encounter between the NPA and the AFP on February 24, 2022, a claim that is disputed by loved ones and a forensic pathologist.
+According to the Armed Forces of the Philippines (AFP), he was one of those killed in a supposed encounter between the New People's Army and the AFP on February 24, 2022, a claim that is disputed by advocates, loved ones, and a forensic pathologist.
 Instead, they term the event as the 'New Bataan massacre'.

 Background

 Booc was born on April 17, 1994.
 His hometown was Mandaue City, Philippines.

 He studied in Pagsabungan National High School in Mandaue City where he was awarded by the local government as one of the twenty outstanding students of the city.
 He was a consistent honor student from elementary to high school.

 He graduated with a cum laude degree in Computer Science at the University of the Philippines Diliman in 2016.
 His undergraduate thesis created a mental health first aid mobile application, partnering with University of the Philippines Manila.
 He was also involved in improving a Manobo dictionary mobile application by Ricardo de Leon.